 She is a member of ArtTable, the leadership organization for women in the visual arts, and has advised young professionals for the organization's career development roundtables.
-A supporter of the local book community, she lends her time to benefits and charity auctions for libraries in New Jersey.
-Christine has also contributed her wide-ranging expertise to numerous print and social media outlets, where she enjoys discussing her love of twentieth century graphic design, Edward Gorey, and Rockwell Kent.
+A supporter of the local book and art community, she lends her time to benefits and charity auctions in New Jersey.
+Christine has also contributed her wide-ranging expertise to numerous print and social media outlets, where she especially enjoys discussing her love of Charles Addams, Edward Gorey and Rockwell Kent.

 Christine on our blog:

 The Rise of Illustration Art in the Public Eye